refinedev/refine/documentation/docs/api-reference/chakra-ui/theming.md

 ## Theme customization

-`<ChakraProvider/>` component can be used to change theme and other global settings.
+`<ChakraProvider/>` component can be used to change the theme and other global settings.
 It is not required if you decide to use the default theme.
-You can also use `refineTheme` provided by **refine**.
+You can also use `RefineThemes` provided by **refine**.

 ```tsx live url=http://localhost:3000 previewHeight=450px
 setInitialRoutes(["/posts"]);